Description

 'The Sortino ratio, a variation of the Sharpe ratio only factors in the downside, or negative volatility, rather than the total volatility used in calculating the Sharpe ratio.
 The theory behind the Sortino variation is that upside volatility is a plus for the investment, and it, therefore, should not be included in the risk calculation.
 Therefore, the Sortino ratio takes upside volatility out of the equation and uses only the downside standard deviation in its calculation instead of the total standard deviation that is used in calculating the Sharpe ratio.'

-• Compared with the benchmark GLD (0.91) in the period of the last 5 years, the ratio of annual return and downside deviation of 1.5 of Leveraged Gold-Currency Strategy is greater, thus better.
+• Compared with the benchmark GLD (0.93) in the period of the last 5 years, the downside risk / excess return profile of 1.53 of Leveraged Gold-Currency Strategy is greater, thus better.

 Ulcer: